-Below we've listed some tools you can use to evaluate the journal before you publish.
+Below we've listed some library resources that you can use to evaluate the journal before you cite that article, present at that journal club, or publish an article.

 **IMPORTANT NOTE: When looking up a journal, check that the title and ISSN match the journal as listed.
 One common device that predatory publishers use is to create titles that are extremely similar to well-known, respected journals with only a slight variation.**